Bedrock-OSS/bedrock-wiki/docs/new-guide/blockbench.md

 ---
+layout: guide
+title: Loot and Spawn Recipes
+has_children: true
+---

 # Getting started with Blockbench & Modelling

 Blockbench is a free software, designed to make Minecraft modelling, texturing, and animating possible.
 It is available for mobile browsers, Windowns 10 and MacOS.
 Please install it at [blockbench.net/](https://blockbench.net/)

 Let's get started.